greg-katsios/capstone/resources/Feb_18_hippocorpus_dapt.md

 **Suggested hyperparameters:** 3 epochs, batch size 4, learning rate 2e-4, cosine schedule with 50 warmup steps, LoRA rank 16, alpha 32.
 If you run out of memory, reduce batch size to 2 with gradient accumulation of 2.
 Log your training loss.

 **Why hybrid:** HuggingFace Transformers + PEFT is the standard stack you'll use in industry.
 You should build real familiarity with it.
-But there's no learning value in spending 2 hours debugging a padding token mismatch — ask AI and move on.
+But there's no learning value in spending 2 hours debugging a padding token mismatch; ask AI and move on.

 ---